Joseph Van De Meulebroeck: After the Liberation

-When the city was liberated at the beginning of September 1944, Joseph Vandemeulebroek was reinstated as burgomaster.
+When the city was liberated at the beginning of September 1944, Joseph Vandemeulebroek was reinstated as mayor.
 Returning to his office in the town hall, he opened the window and symbolically threw his cushion, sullied by the previous occupant, onto the Grand-Place.
-He later received Winston Churchill, Dwight D. Eisenhower, Bernard Montgomery and Charles de Gaulle.
+He later received Winston Churchill, Dwight Eisenhower, Bernard Montgomery and Charles de Gaulle.

-As a result of his declining health, Joseph Vandemeulebroek submitted his resignation of the position of Burgomaster which was accepted on 13 February 1956.
+As a result of his declining health, Joseph Vandemeulebroek submitted his resignation of the position of mayor which was accepted on 13 February 1956.
 He was succeeded by Lucien Cooremans.
 Vandemeulebroek was given the title of Baron by King Baudouin in 1953.